toniSta/blockchain_vaccination_records/README.md

 ```

 Use `docker-compose start <name>` to start the node again.

-## Architecture

-### Network Participants

-In our blockchain network exist 4 kinds of participants.
-Admissions and doctors should be distinct sets.
-However, we don't check this in the prototype:
-- **Admission**
-Admissions are the authorative part in the blockchain.
-The job of an admission is to register new admissions, doctors and vaccines (see [Supported Transactions](#supported-transactions)).
-It will receive transactions and create blocks containing the received transactions.
-Admissions will be driven by public institutions.
-Unlike other blockchain technologies we assume that the admission nodes are seen as trustworthy.
-- **Genesis Admission**
-This admission is special as it generated the genesis block and obtains it right as admission within the genesis block.
-- **Doctor**
-As the name suggests, doctors are doctors.
-They have to register as doctor within the chain to obtain the right to create vaccination transactions.
-We assume that a doctor won't DoS the network with transactions.
-- **Patient**
-This participant will receive vaccinations and has no further rights.
-We mock this type of participant in the prototype

-### Supported Transactions
-We support 3 kinds of transactions:

-- **Permission**
-Each participant starts without any rights.
-This transactions allow to obtain further rights.
-There are 3 sub-types currently:
-    - **Admission**
-    This kind will grant the status as admission.
-    In general you would have to ask for approvals by other admissions beforehand.
-    We don't check this in the prototype.
-    - **Doctor**
-    As well this will grant you the doctor rights.
-    In a real deployment an admission has to check if the doctor is a licensed doctor.
-    - **Patient**
-    This will register your key as patient key
-- **Vaccine**
-Register a new vaccine in the chain.
-Only registered vaccines can be used in vaccination transactions.
-- **Vaccination**
-This transactions depicts the process of a patient being vaccinated.

-> __Currently unsupported__:
->
-> - the removal of any registration process.

-Transactions aren't stored on persistent storage until they are part of a block.
-To make sure that a new transaction becomes part of the chain the sender needs to send it to multiple admissions.
-We recommend at least to 6 admissions for a fault tolerance > 99,99%.
-We assume a fault probability of 20% per admission node.

-### Client Types

-There are 2 types of clients.

-- **Full Client**
-This client supports all actions within the chain dependent on the rights of the participant's key.
-It will contain a complete copy of the blockchain.
-It is used by admissions to receive and validate transactions and to receive, validate and create new blocks.
-Doctors use the client to generate new transactions and to send them to their neighbors.
-- **Look-Up Client** `currently not implemented`
-Meant to offer a user interface to enable search operations like Which vaccinations has a specific patient?, What are my upcoming vaccinations?... .
-This client can be used by any person and doesn't demand a valid key.
-Used with a key, it enables push notifications about upcoming vaccinations.

 ## Consensus
 The goal of this section is to give a brief overview of the implemented consensus protocol.